orangejuice/blog/data/activity/movie-机器人之梦-2023/record.en.md

 ---
-title: Dream of the Robot
+title: The Dream of the Robot
-slug: dream-of-the-robot
 category: movie
 status: done
 rating: 5